Suryakant-Bharti/Important-Java-Concepts/README.md

 --- References ---
 ------------------
-    This repository contains some codes and images which were not created by me.
+    This repository contains few codes and images which were not created by me.
     Used for "Nonprofit Educational Purpose".
     Million Thanks to the original authors :)